stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 practice to name the source directory `src`, although this is not mandatory (as I said above, the default is actually the directory, from which we run Idris).
-It is possible to change the source directory with the `--source-dir` command line option.
+It is possible to change the source directory with the `--source-dir` command-line option.
 The following works from within this project's root directory:

 ```sh